jetedonner/iVaccinationGame/README.md

 # iVaccinationGame
-iVaccinationGame is a fun game which lets you vaccinate zombies to save the world population from diseases and viruses
+iVaccinationGame is a fun game which lets you vaccinate zombies to save the world population from diseases and viruses.

 # Credits
 ## Images